open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 {{< img-diff "img/redacted.webp" "img/leak.webp" "omvll">}}

-Let's now consider that instead of removing a string, we want to protect it:
+Let's now consider the case where, instead of removing a string, we want to protect it:

 ```cpp {hl_lines="2-7"}
 bool check_code(int code) {